 But the story of the Scriptures, is one of this same God, granting Humanity the power over their choices; giving them the ability to be co-creators in this world by the decisions they make.
 Though God is all-powerful, God does not exercise that power to coerce us.
 We are not mindless robots simply performing the tasks we are pre-programmed to—we are fully responsible for the stuff we do and say and think.

 What this means, is that saying God is in control, while doing little or nothing to alter the planet in any meaningful way is spiritual rebellion.
-It is a willing abdication of our calling to be makers of peace here.
+It is a willing abdication of our calling to be makers of peace and agents of goodness and bringers of justice here.
 It expects that God will clean up whatever horrible mess we make—and that our prayers alone will serve as the sole request form.

 I don’t believe this is true and it isn’t Biblical.
 I don’t believe Jesus spent three years imploring people to love their neighbors as themselves, to feed the poor, to protect the vulnerable, to love our enemies, and to bind up wounds of strangers—if God had already written the script and we’re all just playing the whole thing out in flesh and blood without getting to improvise and change lines.

-And this all matters, because if we are indeed free to choose and responsible for our choices, and these decisions make tangible ripples in the world that alter the planet in realtime—then we had better get to work, Christians.
+And this all matters, because if we are indeed free to choose and responsible for our choices, and these decisions make tangible ripples in the world—then we had better get to work, Christians.

-And that means far more than prayer and platitudes.
+And that means far more than thoughts and prayers platitudes.

-Praying for God to move, and remaining stationary isn’t admirable—it’s cowardice.
+In the face of injustice, praying for God to move while remaining stationary isn’t admirable—it’s cowardice.
 It’s looking around at the frightened, hurting, wounded people in our midst and shooting up a quick 911 call to the Almighty and continuing on with our day, instead of rolling up our sleeves and getting our hands dirty by stopping other people’s bleeding.

 God is love.